Travel Mermaid

 Cafe Fresq

-Fresq totally lives up to it’s name with all the amazing fresh, local produce they use.
-They can literally name-drop every ingredient’s source within a 25 mile radius and it pays off because the food is delicious.
+Fresq totally lives up to its name with all the amazing fresh, local produce it uses.
+They can literally name-drop every ingredient’s source within a 25-mile radius, and it pays off because the food is delicious.
 Locally sourced and well executed, you can’t go wrong.
 Click for their FB.

 Cafe Fresq in Port Douglas // Travel Mermaid